-Star ndard Prints one image on one paper.
-Print Type Index Multiple, thumbnail images are printed on one paper.
-Both Prints both the standard and index prints.
-Date Or Of [On] imprints the recorded date on the print.
-File No. Or n [On] imprints the file No. on the print.
-T IIE NO. Of f
+Standard Prints one image on the paper.
+Print Type Index Multiple, thumbnail images are printed on the paper.
+Botl n Prints both the standard and index prints.
+Date Or Of [On] in prints the recorded date on the print.
+File No. On Off [On] in [On] in prints the file No. on the print.